Verneinender/Verneinender/README.md

 * Research assitant at Technical University of Darmstadt.

 ### Education:
-* Master of Science in Mechnical Engineering at Technical University of Darmstadt. (not finished)
+* Master of Science in Mechanical Engineering at Technical University of Darmstadt. (not finished)
-* Bachelor in Mechnical Engineering at Jingsu University.
+* Bachelor in Mechanical Engineering at Jingsu University.

 ### Additional information:
 * I'm currently learning automated driving, mainly in direction sensor fusion and SLAM.